Quantum Approximate Optimization Algorithm for Test Case Optimization: Results and analyses

-\textbf{Results for Optimal Depth.} To study whether the depth of a QAOA circuit affects the performance of \ourApproach, we compared the approximate values for ten runs of each \textit{p} value (i.e., 1, 2, 4, 8, and 16, Section~\ref{subsubsec:parameters}) for all sub-problem sizes (i.e., 7, 8, 10, 12, 14, and 16, Section~\ref{subsubsec:parameters}) for each case study.
-As a result, for each \textit{p} value, when combining all sub-problem results, we obtain 60 approximation ratio values (i.e., \appro).
+\textbf{Results for Optimal Depth.} To study whether the depth of a QAOA circuit affects the performance of \ourApproach, we compared the approximate values for 30 runs of each \textit{p} value (i.e., 1, 2, 4, 8, and 16, Sect.~\ref{subsubsec:parameters}) for all sub-problem sizes (i.e., 7, 8, 10, 12, 14, and 16 in Sect.~\ref{subsubsec:parameters}) for each case study.
+As a result, for each \textit{p} value, when combining all sub-problem results, we obtain 180 approximation ratio values (i.e., \appro).
 To assess the overall differences among all the \textit{p} values, we applied the Kruskal-Wallis H-test.
 We obtained p-values greater than 0.05, indicating no significant differences among the number of layers chosen for QAOA solving the test optimization problems for all the chosen case studies.
-Using \textit{p=1} in our test optimization problem makes sense since it is the least costly.
-Consequently, to study the effect of sub-problem size in this RQ, we chose \textit{p=1}.
+Using $p=1$ in our test optimization problem makes sense since it is the least costly.
+Thus, to study the effect of sub-problem size in this RQ, we chose $p=1$.

 \textbf{Results for Optimal Sub-Problem Size.} We also study whether there is an optimal sub-problem size for \ourApproach solving the test optimization problems.
 We present the results for all five case studies in Figs.~\ref{fig:trendPaint}-\ref{fig:trendGSDTSR}.